Subscribing to Planetary Variables

 Land Surface Temperature

-Planet’s Land Surface Temperature product is a feed of high-resolution, globally available, twice-daily measurements of the temperature of the land’s surface, unhindered by clouds.
+The Planet Land Surface Temperature product is a feed of high-resolution, globally available, twice-daily measurements of the temperature of the land’s surface, unhindered by clouds.

 Review an example of subscribing to Land Surface Temperature Planetary Variables using the Subscriptions API.

-Land Surface Temperature 100m
+Land Surface Temperature 100 m

 Satellite observed land surface temperature using multi-frequency microwave combined with infrared technology and patented methodology.
-100m resolution.
+100 m resolution.

-Land Surface Temperature 1km
+Land Surface Temperature 1 km

 Satellite observed land surface temperature using multi-frequency microwave sensor technology and patented methodology.
-1km resolution.
+1 km resolution.

 Soil Water Content